anshdhinhgra47/uw-ctf/README.md

 # uw-ctf
-The robots.txt challenge for UW CTF
+The robots.txt challenge that I created for UW CTF's first jeopardy style CTF